algosup/2023-2024-project-5-flutter-team-6/documents/functional/functional_specifications.md

 ### Anonymized candidates

 As we were tasked to focus on soft-skills, it requires anonymizing the candidates that was also what we were requested to do.
 By anonymizing the candidates, only their soft-skills will be shown to the other users, to eliminate discrimination, bias selection by competences, to focus more on the human aspect of the recruitment.
 If the company needs to know more about a candidate, they will be able to chat via a chat system implemented in the app.

+### Matching system

+The goal of the matching system is to detect when a candidate and a company validated each other's profile.
+When a matching occurs, they will be able to talk to each other via a private chat implemented in the app.

+### Saving system

+The saving system that we will implement will be used to save profiles that can be useful later but on which we don't want them to be prioritized.
+As such, when a profile is saved, it does not mean that it is validated and so the matching system will not work.
+Saved profiles will be accessible and then the user will be able to finally decides if he reject or validate the profile.

 ## 3. Graphic charter